Generalized Gumbel-Softmax Gradient Estimator for Generic Discrete Random Variables: Experiment

-\textbf{Experimental Setting.} This experiment shows another application of \textsc{GenGS} in the topic modeling.
-The Poisson distribution is one of the most important distribution for counting the number of outcomes among all discrete distributions.
-The authors of \textit{Deep Exponential Families} (DEFs) \citep{Ranganath15} utilize the exponential family, including the Poisson distribution, on the stacked latent layers.
-Therefore, we focus on the Poisson DEF, which assumes the Poisson latent layers to capture the counting numbers of latent super-topics and sub-topics; and we convert the Poisson DEF into a neural variational form, which resembles to NVDM \citep{Miao16}.
-Figure \ref{fig_nvpdef} shows the neural network and its corresponding probabilistic modeling structure.
-We utilize \textsc{GenGS} on the Poisson DEF to sample the values in the latent variable, namely the neural variational Poisson DEF (\textsc{NVPDEF}).
-See Appendix L for the further description on DEFs, \textsc{NVPDEF}, and detailed experimental settings.
+\paragraph{Experimental Setting} This experiment shows practical usage of discrete distribution with \textsc{GenGS} in the deep generative topic modeling.
+The authors of \textit{Deep Exponential Families} (DEFs) \citep{Ranganath15} utilized the exponential family on the stacked latent layers.
+We focus on the Poisson DEF, which assumes the Poisson latent layers to capture the count of latent super-topics and sub-topics.
+We convert the Poisson DEF into a neural variational form, which resembles NVDM \citep{Miao16}, namely \textsc{NVPDEF}.

-\textbf{Experimental Result.} We enumerate the baselines and the variants of \textsc{NVPDEF}s in Table \ref{table_def}, and we confirmed that NVPDEF shows the lowest perplexity in overall with 20Newsgroups and RCV1-V2.
-Since \textsc{NVPDEF} and the original DEFs have different training and testing regimes, we compare \textsc{NVPDEF} to representative neural variational topic (document) models, which are listed in Table \ref{table_def}.
-Additionally, Appendix L shows the qualitative result from topic models.